bridgesense/lampready/README.md

 **PHP_VERSION:**
 This option is intended to provide easier debugging during PHP upgrades.
-PHP versions 7.2, 7.3 and 7.4 are ready to use.
-Each version has access to the most common modules.
+Any PHP version in the [Remi repository](https://rpms.remirepo.net/) repository is fair game.
+Most versions have access to the commonly used set of PHP modules.

 **PHP_MAX_EXEC_TIME:**